 Since your body temperature lowers in your sleep naturally, keeping your bedroom at a cooler temperature helps signal to your body that it’s time to sleep.
 Temperatures outside the ideal 60-67°F interrupt your REM cycle.
 REM stands for Rapid Eye Movement, and it’s the deepest part of the sleep cycle.
 During REM, your heart rate and breathing are both faster, and your brain is more active (this is when you might have dreams).
-Studies show that people wake up feeling groggy and unrested if their REM sleep is interrupted, even if they get enough sleep.
+Getting enough sleep but still feel like you're not sleeping well?
+Studies show that people wake up feeling groggy and unrested if their REM sleep is interrupted, even if they get enough sleep!

 As you get closer to waking up, your body temperature rises.
 If your room is too warm, or if you wear thick pajamas or use a thick blanket, you can wake up sweating before it’s truly time for you to wake up.
 Keeping a cooler room helps you stay comfortable all night long!

 Recommended: "Why Some Rooms Are Colder (or Hotter) Than Others"

 Room Temperature for Babies